-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each major fund and the aggregate remaining fund information of the Clerk, as well as of the Other Postemployment Benefits Trust Fund, as of September 30, 2019, and the respective changes in financial position thereof for the year then ended in conformity with accounting principles generally accepted in the United States of America.
-In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each agency fund of the Clerk as of September 30, 2019, and the respective changes in assets and liabilities thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of each major fund and the aggregate remaining fund information of the Clerk as of September 30, 2021, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+In addition, in our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the Other Postemployment Benefits Trust Fund and each custodial fund of the Clerk as of September 30, 2021, and the respective changes in financial position thereof for the year then ended in accordance with accounting principles generally accepted in the United States of America.